 In a good sized, bowl mix together 1 cup of cheese, sour cream, and egg.
 Then fold in the cooked yellow squash!

-Pour mixture into the prepared baking dish and cook uncovered for 20 to 30 minutes, until nice and golden brown and oh so bubbly!
+Pour mixture into the prepared baking dish.
+Top with cheese and crushed cracker then drizzle butter on top.
+Bake uncovered for 20 to 30 minutes, until nice and golden brown and oh so bubbly!

 Remove from oven and serve while warm and delicious!